-Bioethics, Sociology of Science and Technology, History of Medicine, Social Justice, Advocacy and Activism, Afro-Brazilian Culture, Sickle Cell Disease, Brazilian Health, Cultural Studies, Brazilian Studies, Racial and Ethnic Politics, Social Movements (History), Health Policy (Social Policy), Social Power and Health Philanthropy, Ethnography, Epistemology, Race and Ethnicity, Race and Racism, Identity politics, Health Policy, Brazil, Health Disparities.
+Bioethics, Health Equity, Social Justice, Advocacy and Activism, Race and Ethnicity, Race and Racism, Identity Politics, Health Policy, Brazil, Health Disparities, Afro-Brazilian Culture, Sickle Cell Disease, Brazilian Health, Cultural Studies, Racial and Ethnic Politics, Social Movements (History), Health Policy (Social Policy), Social Power and Health Philanthropy, Ethnography, Epistemology.

 - •Biocultural citizenship relates to belonging in terms of genotype and ancestry.

 - •SCD activists in Brazil address inequalities and seek racial health reparations.

 - •Biology has legitimated cultural claims, especially for Black diasporic communities.